vnikolaou/repo-analyzer/README.md

 ## 1. System Overview

-The following C4 Level 1 diagram illustrates the system context of Repo Analyzer, showing its key user and the external systems it interacts with.
+The following C4 Level 1 diagram illustrates the system context of Repo Analyzer, highlighting its key users and external dependencies.

 <img src="docs/diagrams/c4-system-context-diagram.png" style="max-width:100%; width:1600px; height:auto;" />

+This diagram shows the high-level context in which the Repo Analyzer system operates.

+- Researcher: The primary user of the system.
+Researchers are interested in identifying, sampling, and analyzing GitHub repositories to build curated datasets for empirical software engineering studies.

+- Repo Analyzer: This is the core software system, offering tools to:

+    - Search and filter repositories using the GitHub Search API,

+    - Generate statistically sound samples,

+    - Enrich metadata (e.g., with code coverage, commit history, contributor data).

+- GitHub Open Source Ecosystem: An external system that the application integrates with.
+GitHub provides the raw data (repositories and their metadata) via its public APIs.

+The Repo Analyzer acts as a bridge between researchers and GitHub, simplifying and automating workflows involved in preparing open-source datasets for research purposes.

 ---